 Spotting the trouble area will become the first step in fixing the issues.
 But most likely you’ll require the assistance of the right resource management solution – it will provide you with accurate data, automate some RM processes, and contribute to more effective resource management.
 Let’s examine how a resource management tool’s functionality helps cope with the above-mentioned resource management challenges.

 Addressing resource management challenges with a resource management solution

 We’ll illustrate how a resource management tool helps resource managers cope with the challenges listed in the previous section through the example of Epicflow.
 It’s a resource management solution that has been designed for work in a multi-project setting, so it’s focused on the specificity of managing multiple concurrent projects and their shared resources.

 What solutions does Epicflow offer to solve the above-mentioned resource management challenges?

 Setting the right priorities

 Lack of prioritization can turn your project environment into chaos.
 When it comes to managing resources shared by multiple projects, clear and correct priorities is what you need first and foremost.
 Thanks to Epicflow’s prioritization capabilities, both project and resource managers know what projects require most of their management attention – they are marked with corresponding colors in the Pipeline.
-In addition, priorities are calculated for all tasks of the project environment based on dependencies between projects.
+In addition, priorities are calculated for all tasks of the project environment based on dependencies between projects, which tells every project participant what tasks they should complete first and foremost.
+If you manage a project portfolio, you can assign a business value to every project in the Pipeline, and Epicflow will prioritize them accordingly for your convenience.
 Prioritization helps all project participants navigate the flow of activities and focus on what really matters for the moment.